tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 215/248:om: Socrata v GitHub

 215/424:om: Compare official datasets (data.json) and all of the datasets by portal

+Some departments are more resistant to opening data.
+I'm told that the departments that are more political tend to be more resistent to opening data.
+I want to use open data release as an indicator of politicalness of a department, and I want to see how open data release (politicalness) of equivalent departments (like education) vary by city.

 ## Better search and linked data